computerrock/javascript-team-toolbox/README.md

 In this project you will find all necessary information, guides, tools, and packages you need when working on projects.

 ### Guides

-Start by reading [`JavaScript Technology Team Guide`](./javascript-technology-team-guide.md), then also check:
+Start by reading [`JavaScript Technology Team Guide`](./javascript-technology-team-guide.md), then go through:

 * [`Development Environment Setup Guide`](./environment-setup-guide.md)
 * [`JavaScript Style Guide`](./javascript-style-guide.md)
 * [`Sass/SCSS Style Guide`](./sass-scss-style-guide.md)
 * [`Project setup and contribution guide`](./project-setup-and-contribution-guide.md)

+### Other documents

+In `./other-docs` folder you will find other equally useful guides and files.
+Feel free to check them out on your own.
+Have idea about some new useful guide?
+Please submit it in pull request.
+Happy hacking!

 ### Starter packs

 Example project starter packs?
 (TODO)

 ### Packages